Mbobua/Sunflower-Monitoring/Deliverable2.md

 # 7. Challenges Encountered

-The team was unable to assemble and test the physical prototype before submission.
+I was unable to assemble and test the physical prototype before submission.
 As a result, only the simulated prototype is presented in this deliverable.

 ---